EssesDev/psg_video_navigator/README.md

 - **Cross-Platform**: Runs natively on Windows, with easy extension to Ubuntu and macOS using PyInstaller for standalone executables.
 - **Open-Source**: Built with MIT/Apache-licensed libraries, ensuring no licensing issues for deployment.
 - **Menu Bar**: Includes File (Load Video, Exit), Settings (Configure Clicks), and Help (About) menus for improved usability.
+- **Responsive Video Display**: Video frames adapt to window size, displayed in a bordered frame, with a minimum window size of 400x300 pixels.

 ## Requirements
 - Python 3.10+ (tested on 3.11.7)